11 Business Ideas for People Who Aren’t Born Entrepreneurs

 Are you worried you won’t make enough money from your cart?
 Just run it for a month or two until it’s optimized.
 If it’s on track to generate even $20,000 a year when staffed by someone else, hire a trusted friend to do that and you clone your cart in another excellent location.

-- Affiliate marketing with Amazon in tiny, under-the-radar niches—e.g., zinnia seeds, webcams, work tee shirts, books on wellness coaching, dog diabetic supplies.
+- Affiliate marketing with Amazon in tiny, under-the-radar niches—e.g., herb seeds, webcams, work tee shirts, books on wellness coaching, dog diabetic supplies.
 Affiliate marketing with Amazon works like this: You earn an at least 5 percent commission every time anyone clicks from your website to Amazon and buys the product.

 - Relationship ad consultant.
-Ever more people try to meet Mr/Ms. Right on relationship sites, but it can be tough to create the right ad: How should they describe themselves and the person they’re looking for?
+Ever more people try to meet Mr/Ms. Right on dating sites, but it can be tough to create the right ad: How should they describe themselves and the person they’re looking for?
 Which photos will likely attract the right partner?
 You can help, including perhaps taking the photos.

 - Spacemaker.
 Many people have basements, garages, and attics that are overgrown with stuff.
 You clean them out and install shelves and cabinets.